 You might fancy taking a car out for hire and meander across the Spanish countryside or take a trip along the Mediterranean coastline.
 When taking out a travel insurance plan with car hire excess cover included, read the PDS to double check if you need your international driver’s licence (IDL) or permit (IDP).
 Some insurers will not cover your claim if you have a road accident or other similar issue and don’t have your IDL/IDP.

 Be sure to familiarise yourself with Spanish road rules before attempting to drive anywhere.

 Exclusions you should watch out for

-- unattended luggage is stolen.
-While travel insurance policies may cover loss of personal items; luggage and belongings that are left unattended are commonly excluded.
+- Unattended luggage is stolen.
+While travel insurance policies may cover the loss of personal items, luggage and belongings that are left unattended are commonly excluded.

-- government travel advice is disregarded.
-If you go to areas of Spain where Smartraveller suggested you reconsider your need to travel, your policy might not cover you.
+- Government travel advice is disregarded.
+If you travel to Spain when Smartraveller has suggested you reconsider your need to travel, your policy might not cover you.
 If in doubt, contact your travel insurance provider.

-- injuries while under the influence.
-Claims made that relate to drug- or alcohol-related incidents generally won’t be covered.
+- Injuries while under the influence.
+Claims related to drug- or alcohol-related incidents generally won’t be covered.

 For more information on what’s covered and excluded from policies, visit our travel insurance section of Sergei’s Solutions Hub.